wordlift/docs/docs/llm-connectors/wordlift-reader.md

 ---
-title: LLM Connectors
+title: LlamaIndex & LangChain - WordLift Reader
-sidebar_position: 1
+sidebar_position: 2
 ---

 # WordLift Reader for LlamaIndex 🦙
 [WordLift Reader](https://llamahub.ai/l/readers/llama-index-readers-wordlift) is a robust **connector for the LlamaHub library**, compatible with LlamaIndex and LangChain.
 The **WordLift Reader** interacts explicitly with any Knowledge Graph built using WordLift, **transforming semantically structured data into engaging conversations** by bringing data into LlamaIndex and LangChain, two popular frameworks for developing Large Language Model (LLM) applications.

 ## Getting Started
 To start using WordLift Reader, you need to configure your LlamaIndex project.
 Please read the documentation on the LlamaIndex website.
 To use the WordLift Reader, you will need your WordLift Key, and you can  GraphQL to extract the data needed inside your project.

 ## Usage
 WordLift Reader works seamlessly with LlamaIndex and LangChain, two orchestration frameworks for developing LLM-powered applications.
 See the example below to set up your first project.